igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

+* Don't enter exit unless path ends at its exact coordinate
 * Can we give announcement of closing time when entering building?
 * Create floors that are bars chockfull of people!
 * Create hotels inside buildings